npizzigati/codeconnected/README.md

 - Fast Go back-end.

-- One Docker container is created per session, allowing users to quickly switch between languages in the coding environment without created the overhead of multiple containers.
+- One Docker container is created per session, allowing users to quickly switch between languages in the coding environment without creating the overhead of multiple containers.

 - User coding sessions are saved as text files instead of stopped Docker containers, saving storage space.